 If there is evidence of a practice or conduct problem, an investigator will meet with the licensee or applicant in person or by phone.
-If there are grounds for disciplinary action, the investigator makes a recommendation to the Board based on the OSBN discipline theory model, OSBN disciplinary policies and past Board decisions.
+At the conclusion of the investigation, the investigator will present the facts of the case to the Board.
+If there are grounds for disciplinary action, the Board will make a decision based on the OSBN discipline theory model, OSBN disciplinary policies, and past Board decisions.

 Disciplinary cases may be resolved by:

 - Stipulated agreement—The nurse signs a document acknowledging the facts of the incident, violations of law and OSBN rules, the proposed disciplinary action and any terms and conditions to be imposed.
 The agreement goes to the Board for consideration and potential adoption and a Final Order is issued.
 Most disciplinary cases (98 percent) are resolved by stipulated agreement.